Is Alcohol Wreaking Havoc on Your Sexual Performance?

 Alcohol is often viewed as an aphrodisiac, but this label is far from the truth.
-While drinking may lower social inhibitions and increase the likelihood of poor impulse control, alcohol actually reduces sexual performance.
+While drinking may lower social inhibitions and increase the likelihood of poor impulse control, alcohol actually inhibits sexual performance.

-Believe it or not, a great number of studies have conclusively shown prolonged abuse of alcohol results in sexual dysfunction.
+Believe it or not, a great number of studies have conclusively shown that prolonged abuse of alcohol results in sexual dysfunction.
 In fact, the leading cause of impotence is alcohol abuse.

 Alcohol at Work Inside the Body

 Alcohol is a depressant; as you drink, your body systems slow down considerably.
 Ultimately, these depressant effects inhibit sexual performance.

 Here’s a look at what alcohol does to body systems when consumed:

 - Nervous system depressant: Respiration, circulation, and nerve ending sensitivity are all suppressed.

 - Dehydration: Alcohol dehydrates, taking away the blood and oxygen flow needed to bring greater sensation to the genitals.